April 7, 2022

 Join the growing national conversation on unpaid internships, and how higher education, employers, and policymakers can help ensure equitable access to high-quality, paid work-based learning experiences while in college.
 Registration info coming soon!

-The program will feature researchers, career services professionals & analysts from across the nation who will be discussing new data on the prevalence of unpaid internships and the demographics of students taking them, challenges w/equity and access, & strategies for funding these positions via employers, philanthropy, or campus-based initiatives.
+The 2022 symposium included researchers, career services professionals & analysts from across the nation who discussed timely on the prevalence of unpaid internships and the demographics of students taking them, challenges w/equity and access, & strategies for funding positions via employers, philanthropy, or campus-based initiatives.

 - New data on internships and compensation: recent data on the prevalence and impact of unpaid internships from the 2021 National Survey of College Internships (CCWT), the NACE Student Survey Report, and new studies on internship compensation